pv264/Interview/Scenario/one.md

 ### Result
 This monitoring setup allowed us to proactively detect **GPU memory saturation**, resource exhaustion, and service downtime, significantly improving system reliability.
+## 5. which cicd failure that took long time to debug?